gagan-iitb/DIST_GNN/README.md

 ls
 cd EAT-DistGNN
 ```
-Now container1 can ssh all the four container and run the training command
+Now container1 can ssh all the four containers and run the training command
 ## Partitioning
 Here is a quick [video](https://drive.google.com/file/d/1h5YLllBwgyFLWIfj7rM10rNWFsexO8uU/view?usp=sharing) on partitioning using our code.
 Run this command if you are following the hands-on